MKD-software/CorroSenseBoardV4/README.md

 ---

 The board can then be powered on J101 with max 5VDC and min 3VDC.

 ### Daughterboard

 *(Add relevant jumper details here if available)*

+## Issues and TODO

+#### Motherboard

+- The very first ADC reading is always maximum value, doing 1 reading before main loop (and not saving the data) solves the issue.

+- Mag and phase measure measurements are identical.

+- The DDS gain is highly frequency dependent, above 100kHz the sinewave becomes more like a saw and amplitude of signal decreases.
+This happens ... could be because of OPAMPS or digital pot.

+- Calculate phase and mag, find the right formula, struggling to get correct results, could be due to the VCOMM of 1.4V instead of 0.

+- A good measurement is highly dependent on TIA gain and frequency... how to automate it?
+Maybe make a measurement on the TIA over frequency..?